 Neal Cutler, MD

-Neal Cutler, MD, Chief Executive Officer at Worldwide Clinical Trials, has more than 30 years of experience in the clinical research space.
-He has been instrumental in the development and investigation of almost 200 compounds and has developed revolutionary study methodologies.
+Neal R. Cutler, MD, Founder & Chief Executive Officer at Worldwide Clinical Trials, has more than 30 years of experience in the clinical research space.
+He has been instrumental in the development and investigation of almost 300 compounds and has advanced revolutionary study methodologies.
 His medical credentials include board certifications in psychiatry, neurology, and clinical pharmacology.
-His innovative spirit and pioneering energy, at both the organizational and the operational level, have distinguished him within the industry.
+His innovative spirit is based on medicine and science, and his pioneering energy at both the organizational and operational level has distinguished him as a true visionary within the industry.

 ABOUT NEAL CUTLER, MD

-Dr. Cutler is a board-certified psychiatrist and board-qualified in both neurology and clinical pharmacology.
-He was active at the National Institutes of Health (NIH) for over nine years and served as deputy clinical director of the National Institute on Aging.
-He was previously president of the American Foundation for Clinical Pharmacology and currently serves on a special emphasis panel review committee for the National Institute on Aging for the NIH.
+Dr. Cutler is a board-certified psychiatrist and board qualified in both neurology and clinical pharmacology.
+He worked at the National Institutes of Health (NIH) for over nine years, serving as both the section chief for the Laboratory of Neuroscience and as deputy clinical director of the National Institute on Aging (NIA).
+He also served as expert to the Food and Drug Administration Division of Neuropharmacological Agents from 1981–-1983.
+He was previously president of the American Foundation for Clinical Pharmacology and served on a special emphasis panel review committee for the National Institute on Aging for the NIH.

-Dr. Cutler has given several hundred international and national presentations in the fields of aging, clinical pharmacology, and drug development.
-He has authored over 278 publications, including nine books on the topics of clinical pharmacology, aging, Alzheimer’s disease, schizophrenia, anxiety disorders, and diabetes.
+Dr. Cutler has given several hundred international and national presentations in the fields of aging, migraine, clinical pharmacology, and drug development.
+He has authored over 280 publications, including nine books on the topics of clinical pharmacology, aging, Alzheimer’s disease, schizophrenia disorders, anxiety, and diabetes.